If you are looking for alternative ways to keep your dog healthy, you have probably come across the tiny but powerful turmeric plant.

 This is the most common use for turmeric and golden paste.

-Orthopedic conditions are incredibly common in large breeds in the form of elbow or hip dysplasia.
+Orthopedic conditions are incredibly common in large breeds in the form of the elbow or hip dysplasia.

 Many owners opt to use golden turmeric paste as a long-term treatment to reduce pain and inflammation.